Blackbird Leys District Centre and Knights Road

 How you can get involved

-- Meet with local community groups.
+- Keep holding pop-ups and meeting with local community groups.

 To find out more, share your ideas or invite us to speak to your community group, please email firstname.lastname@example.org.